Enhancing RBF-FD Efficiency for Highly Non-Uniform Node Distributions via Adaptivity: Adaptive PHS+Poly RBF-FD methods

-For uniform node (with $\rho_X=1$), the last factor $N_X^{-p/d}$ ($\sim h_e$) is exactly what we expect from a $p$-order scheme.
-In cases when $\rho_X\gg1$, the $N$-asymptotic convergence rate remains $p$ but come with a huge constant $\rho_X^p$.
-We propose to improve convergence rate with $N_X$ non-constant orders $p_i$ for each node so that
+For uniform node with $\rho_X=1$, the last factor $N^{-g/d}\sim h_e^{g}$ is exactly what we expect from a $g^{th}$-order finite difference scheme.
+In cases when $\rho_X\gg1$, the asymptotic convergence rate remains order-$g$ but with a large leading constant $\rho_X^g$ that reduces the final accuracy in the error bound.
+To sum up, the large mesh ratio of highly nonuniform nodes weakens the approximation accuracy in terms of magnitude, but not order of convergence.